hoplon/hoplon/doc/Getting-Started.md

-This flexibility makes it easier to edit source files in whichever editor or IDE is preferred, although editing mixed-syntax files is always more difficult than editing straight ClojureScript or pure HTML.
+This flexibility makes it easier to edit source files in whichever editor or IDE is preferred, although editing mixed-syntax files is always more difficult than editing pure ClojureScript or HTML.

+### ClojureScript CSS Literal Syntax

 When editing HTML as s-expressions the compiler will also parse `<style>` elements containing ClojureScript CSS definition syntax: